shalevy1/ImageSegmentation/readme.md

 [http://eraseimage.com/](http://eraseimage.com/)
 Image Eraser allows users to perform image segmentation inside browser using a vector editor (FabricJS) and JS implementations of superpixel algorithms.

-Very early experimental results using ConvnetJS (ordinary NN not deep net) and support for Zoom In/Out using scorllwheel / touchpad at  [http://www.eraseimage.com/Experiment](http://www.eraseimage.com/Experiment)
+Very early experimental results using ConvnetJS (ordinary NN not deep net) and support for Zoom In/Out using scrollwheel/touchpad at  [http://www.eraseimage.com/Experiment](http://www.eraseimage.com/Experiment)

-#Using SLIC implementation
+#### Using SLIC implementation
 ![Segmentation](tutorial/giphy.gif "Example")

-#Using Pixelwise prediction using ConvnetJS (with Zoom support)
+#### Using Pixelwise prediction using ConvnetJS (with Zoom support)
 ![ConvnetJS](tutorial/convnetjs.png "ConvnetJS")